manvirheer/StratHub/README.md

  - Front-End for Users to Sign-In
    - Comprising Feedback Reviews, About Segment, SEO Management
  - Content Creation
- - Back-End to store and process new users
+ - Back-End to Store and Process New Users
- - Cloud function(s) to handle the email sending
+ - Cloud function(s) to Handle the Email Sending
- - Database deployment over cloud
+ - Database Deployment Over Cloud